-Exhibit C to this Agreement sets forth the additional obligations of the Owner with respect to the Project during the term of this Agreement upon which the allocation of Credits has been based, and with which the Owner covenants to comply throughout the extended use period.
-The obligations listed in Exhibit C must be consistent with the Project carryover allocation, with the exception of approved amendments.
+Exhibit C to this Agreement sets forth the additional obligations of the Owner with respect to the Project during the term of this Agreement upon which the allocation of Credits has been based, and with which the Owner covenants to comply throughout the extended use period (the "Additional Restrictions").
+The Additional Restrictions listed in Exhibit C must be consistent with the Project commitment agreement, carryover agreement and, if applicable, and Section 42(m) Letter, with the exception of approved amendments.